 This website is best viewed in Internet Explorer 8 or above.
 You are currently using an old version of Internet Explorer.
 Please click on this link to update your browser.

-Our supporters really are an incredible bunch and have undertaken marathons, hikes, swimming and cycling events, organised cake and car boot sales, held parties, dances, ceilidh's, quizzes, bingo nights, race events and even jumped out of planes, off a crane and down a giant zip slide and so much more in our name.
-It's safe to say our supporter's imaginations know no limits!
+Our supporters really are an incredible bunch and have undertaken marathons, hikes, swimming and cycling events, organised cake and car boot sales, held parties, quizzes and even jumped out of planes, all to raise vital funds for Epilepsy Scotland.